-by carebearsandpencils about 5 years ago
+by carebearsandpencils over 5 years ago

 I remember when I was a kid.
 I sat on the edge of my father's car, waiting for him come home from his walks.
 I would go there to think sometimes, puzzling over my day.
 But today, 18 years later, I sit in silence.